Sorry for the clickbait-style headline. “A bass player tried this one weird trick and you won’t believe what happened next.”

 Personally, I frequently find that the G jumps quite a bit (or maybe it just ‘cuts’ more than the others).
 For this reason, I often have the G pickup pole lower than the E.

 This seems counterintuitive in the same way as realising the thinner, unwound, strings on a guitar can have more output than their heavier neighbours, but there you go.
 Listen carefully and don’t be afraid to nudge that G pickup down a little if you feel it’s needed.
 And maybe it’s not needed — the important thing is to listen and find out.

 What about the Jazz?

 Yeah, sorry J-Bass players (or any bassist with soapbar-style pickups).
-You don’t get to set your middle pickup pole height.
+You don’t get to set your 'middle string' pole height.
 Best you can do is to balance both ends of the pickup and let the middle take care of itself.
 It’s not the worst thing in the world but it’s nice to be able to have that little bit more ‘adjustability’ for balance.

 Some pickups have staggered height poles to address this but not all.
 Oh, well.

 The squished foam problem

 The bane of many bass-setter-upper’s life is squished foam.

 Underneath most body-mount bass pickups is a hunk of firm, spongy foam.
 The idea is that the foam ‘pushes back’ against the pickups as they’re screwed to the body.

 Over time, though, the foam can compress and fail to push back.
 This means, as you try to raise one or both ends of your pickup, the screw will continue to rise but the pickup will just sit there because it’s got no pressure pushing up.